-So you have decided to invest in a multiunit property.
+So you have decided to invest in a multiunit property and you have your estate loans covered..
 It’s an excellent investment with the potential for great returns if done correctly.
 It already has at least one advantage above single units—primarily that you only need one property manager instead of multiple.
 You have picked an option that is much easier to manage because any grounds keeping, tenant issues, or rent collection is done all in one place.
 There are already so many advantages to a multi-unit property, but here are a few ways to invest in your property in order to optimize your returns:

 Location is the primary indicator for what kind of tenants you will attract.
 There are a couple of ways you can approach this.
 The safe option is to buy a multi-unit that is already in a desirable area; the ideal location has low crime rates, schools, jobs, and local culture.
 Keep in mind that if you are investing in a wealthier area, the property will be costly.
 Tenants will also expect more out of the facilities and of management.
 You may want to consult with a financial advisor on how much, if any, returns you will get in a set amount of time.